 We are delighted that Kresen Kernow is now open to the public!
 It is an exemplary modern archive and library space, bringing together the world’s largest collection of manuscripts, books and documents related to Cornwall, as well as Cornwall Record Office, the Cornish Studies Library and the Cornwall and Scilly Historic Environment Record, for the first time.
 The project will reuse and safeguard the historic Redruth Brewery building and combine this with state of the art facilities.
 A substantial investment package has been secured including an award of £11.7 million from the Heritage Lottery Fund.
-Kresen Kernow will welcome visitors from late 2018.
+Kresen Kernow will welcome visitors in 2019.

 Cultivator is a major new creative industries business support initiative for Cornwall.
 Co-ordinated by Creative Kernow the programme provides specially tailored business advice, training opportunities, mentoring and grants.

 Geevor Tin Mine